arisAlexis/arisalexis.github.io/about.md

 ## The way forward

 As I am growing older I find myself more and more interested about ecology, politics and longevity.
 I am trying to help through startups,side projects & volunteering.
 You can contact me about any innovative & crazy idea, I love chatting about them.
-You can reach out to me at **aris.alexis.gia at gmail.com**.
+You can reach out to me on Twitter.